resistics/resistics/docs/source/tutorial/recap-and-deeper-dive.rst

 Recap and deeper dive
 ---------------------

 Now that many of the basic features of resistics have been introduced, it is a useful time to recap some theory and consider some lower level resistics API.
-The :class:`~resistics.calculators.decimationParams.DecimationParams`, :class:`~resistics.calculators.windowParams.WindowParams` and :class:`~resistics.calculators.windowSelector.WindowSelector` classes are central to how resistics processes magnetotelluric data.
+The :class:`~resistics.decimate.parameters.DecimationParameters`, :class:`~resistics.window.parameters.WindowParameters` and :class:`~resistics.window.selector.WindowSelector` classes are central to how resistics processes magnetotelluric data.
 They are lower level elements of the resistics package but are useful to know and understand, particularly before approaching the :doc:`Advanced <../advanced>` and :doc:`Cookbook <../cookbook>` sections.

 Recap
 ~~~~~